-After a hearing, the Panel members will confer separately and in private and reach a determination regarding responsibility for all charges being decided by the Panel.
+After a hearing, the Decision-Maker(s) will deliberate and confer in private and reach a determination regarding responsibility for all charges being decided.

-In assessing responsibility for the charges, the Hearing Panel may only consider documentary evidence that was submitted to the Panel by the Title IX Coordinator before the hearing (e.g., the Investigative report, Appendix, and parties' written responses to the report) and live witness testimony presented during the hearing.
-Such evidence will generally be subject to cross examination; however, subject to applicable state or federal guidance and/or case law, the Hearing Panel may, in its discretion, consider statements made outside the hearing even if the person making such statements does not appear at the hearing for questioning.
+In assessing responsibility for the charges, the Decision-Maker(s) may only consider documentary evidence that was submitted to the Decision-Maker(s) by the Title IX Coordinator before the hearing (e.g., the Investigative report, Appendix, and parties' written responses to the report) and live witness testimony presented during the hearing.
+Such evidence will generally be subject to cross examination; however, subject to applicable state or federal guidance and/or case law, the Decision-Maker(s) may, in their discretion, consider statements made outside the hearing even if the person making such statements does not appear at the hearing for questioning.

-If a party or witness does not participate in the hearing, the Panel may not make any inference regarding the respondent's responsibility for any charges based on a party's or witness's non-participation.
+If a party or witness does not participate in the hearing, the Decision-Maker(s) may not make any inference regarding the respondent's responsibility for any charges based on a party's or witness's non- participation.

-Following the conclusion of the hearing, the Chair will, within a reasonable period of time, issue to the Title IX Coordinator a written determination of the Panel's findings, which includes:
+Following the conclusion of the hearing, the Hearing Officer or Chair will, within a reasonable period of time, issue to the Title IX Coordinator a written determination of findings, which includes: